1641 Poland Ave., New Orleans, LA 70117

 tuesday: 8:00 a.m. - 4:30 p.m.

 wednesday: 8:00 a.m. - 4:30 p.m.

 friday: 8:00 a.m. - 4:30 p.m.

-From Metairie/Kenner: Head East on I-10 towards New Orleans Business District.
-Stay left at US BR 90 W, (signs for US-90 Business/Westbank/Superdome/Claiborne Ave).
-Take exit towards Superdome.
-Follow signs to Girod Street and merge on to Girod Street.
+From Metairie/Kenner, head east on I-10 towards New Orleans Business District.
+Stay left at US BR 90 W, signs for US-90 Business/Westbank/Superdome/Claiborne Ave.
+Take exit towards the Superdome.
+Follow the signs to Girod Street and merge on to Girod Street.
 Turn right on St Charles Avenue.
-There is no designated parking area for non-employees, and parking is limited to on street, metered spaces and privately owned pay lots.
+There is no designated parking area for non-employees, and parking is limited to on street, metered spaces, and privately owned pay lots.

-From Westbank: From US-90 BR E, continue across Crescent City Connection (toll bridge) towards New Orleans.
+From the Westbank, US-90 Baton Rouge East, continue across Crescent City Connection (toll bridge) towards New Orleans.
 Take exit towards O’Keefe Avenue.
-Turn Right on Howard St. Turn left on Carondelet St. Turn right on Girod St. Turn right on St Charles Avenue.
-There is no designated parking area for non-employees, and parking is limited to on street, metered spaces and privately owned pay lots.
+Turn Right on Howard Street and turn left on Carondelet Street.
+Next, turn right on Girod Street, then turn right on St Charles Avenue.
+There is no designated parking area for non-employees, and parking is limited to on street, metered spaces, and privately owned pay lots.

 The New Orleans District Office is located on the Regional Transit Authority’s bus and streetcar route.